embeddings-benchmark/mteb/README.md

 <details>
   <summary> Fetching result from the results repository </summary>

+### Fetching results from the results repository

-Multiple models have already been run on tasks avaiable within MTEB.
+Multiple models have already been run on tasks available within MTEB.
 These results are available results [repository](https://github.com/embeddings-benchmark/results).

-To make the results more easily accecible we have designed custom functionality for retrieving from the repository.
-For instance, you are selecting the best model for your French and English retrieval task on legal documents you could fetch the relevant tasks and create a dataframe of the results using the following code:
+To make the results more easily accessible, we have designed custom functionality for retrieving from the repository.
+For instance, if you are selecting the best model for your French and English retrieval task on legal documents you could fetch the relevant tasks and create a dataframe of the results using the following code:

 ```python
 import mteb